Kozea/Radicale/SHARING.md

 Token-URI: `/.token/<Token>`

-Note: requests to not enabled or not even defined tokens will resul tin _401 Not Authorized_
+Note: requests to not enabled or not even defined tokens will result in _401 Not Authorized_

 #### Permission Control